Speedrun.com Knowledge Base

 - It is highly recommended that category names describe the category in a way that users who have played the game and have a basic understanding of speedrunning can understand what the category means at first glance.

 - As a loose recommendation, subcategories are intended for things that are for the most part not directly comparable.
-Variables are intended for things which are mostly comparable but may still wish to be sorted by.
+Variables are intended for things that are mostly comparable but may still wish to be sorted by.

 - The site discourages usage of a % sign after an arbitrary category name such as Tutorial%.
 Many users dislike this naming convention.
 Common uses such as any%, low%, and 100% are acceptable.